-- 5.9 In terms of the impact on the Welsh language it is noted in the comments from the Policy Unit that there is no need for a Language Statement under criterion 1b of Policy PS 1.
+5.10 In terms of the impact on the Welsh language it is noted in the comments from the Policy Unit that there is no need for a Language Statement under criterion 1b of Policy PS 1.
 However, criterion 1c of Policy PS 1 states that a Welsh Language Statement is required for a "residential development of 5 or more housing units on allocated or windfall sites within development boundaries that does not address evidence of need and demand for housing recorded in a Housing Market Assessment and other relevant local sources of evidence".
-As affordable housing is not provided as a result of viability matters, the applicant was requested to provide a Welsh Language Statement under clause 1c of Policy PS 1.
-As a result, a Welsh Language Statement was received for the development. - 5.10 From the observations of the Language Unit it can be seen that they have raised matters involving: - A joint Language Statement has been prepared for application C23/0671/45/AM (the existing application subject to this report) and application C23/0673/45/AM (application for another section of designation T28 as the eastern plot). - No letter for local estate agents to support the demand for as many open market housing.
+As affordable housing would not originally be provided as part of the application due to viability issues, the applicant was asked to provide a Welsh Language Statement under clause 1c of Policy PS 1.
+As a result of this, a Welsh Language Statement was received for the development and this Welsh Language Statement has been amended in light of the proposal to provide 30% of affordable housing as part of the development.